Meet the Creators

 SET DESIGNER, ARTIST

-Jonathan's clients include many advertising agencies, national corporations, and institutions, but his passion is sequential storytelling, including graphic novels, storyboarding and animation.
+Jonathan's clients include advertising agencies, national corporations, and major US institutions, but his passion is sequential storytelling, including graphic novels, storyboarding and animation.
 Presently he is animating and co-directing Even in Death, a short film.
 He storyboarded Hollywood films in production now in Oklahoma, including Gosnell, and The Washita Valley.
 Jonathan worked directly with Hollywood actor and director William H. Macy, storyboarding the movie Rudderless, starring Billy Crudup, Anton Yelchin, Selena Gomez, Felicity Huffman, Lawrence Fishburne and Bill Macy himself.
 He has storyboarded many commercials for Target, Carl’s Jr., the OK State Regents, Cambria, and many others, and has designed many illustrated characters for entities like the OKC Thunder (NBA).
 Jonathan illustrated several published graphic novels, including !Hero® the Rock Opera graphic novel, and COTU®, the Auto-B-Good® comic book.
 Jonathan has illustrated children’s books, including Ditch Witch Jack for Ditch Witch Int., Sooner Born, Sooner Bred for the University of Oklahoma (OU), and recently finished Pistol Pete and Me for Oklahoma State University (OSU).

 Learn more about Jonathan at jkArts.com and @jkArts (Twitter)

 WRITER, EXECUTIVE PRODUCER